-In a strange coincidence of synchronicity, all five of these acts had been featured previously on The Electricity Club and now SOFTWAVE were eagerly following in their footsteps as the sixth.
+In a strange coincidence of synchronicity, all five of these acts had been featured on ELECTRICITYCLUB.CO.UK previously and now SOFTWAVE were eagerly following in their footsteps as the sixth.

-Catrine Christensen and Jerry Olsen spoke to The Electricity Club about their tour with OMD and what the future holds for SOFTWAVE following their successful four date Scandinavian run…
+Catrine Christensen and Jerry Olsen spoke to ELECTRICITYCLUB.CO.UK about their tour with OMD and what the future holds for SOFTWAVE following their successful four date Scandinavian run…

 How did you receive the news that you would be opening for OMD?